Asib27/SaveYouFromYou/README.md

-Lost in Gravity
+# Lost in Gravity

-Team QWERTY
+## Team QWERTY
- Avi Dewan
-Mohaiminul Islam
-Md Asib Rahman
-Game Engine : p5js
+**Game Engine** : p5js

-Github link : Asib27/SaveYouFromYou

-Installation instruction  :  None, can be played in browser
+**Installation instruction**  :  **None**, can be played **in browser**

-During a critical space mission to an enigmatic living planet, a courageous astronaut from Earth becomes stranded in space.
-The living planet, with good intentions, endeavors to assist the astronaut in returning home.
-However, due to the presence of a toxic substance on its surface, any proximity between the astronaut and the living planet would result in the astronaut's demise.

-You can control the movement of the living planet by moving your mouse.
-Utilize the planet's gravity to attract and pull the astronaut towards it.
-However, it's crucial to avoid any contact between the astronaut and the living planet, as it would result in the astronaut's demise.
-Guide the astronaut safely towards Earth by skillfully manipulating the living planet's gravitational pull.
-Exercise caution to prevent any collisions with Earth that could lead to the destruction of Earth.
-Be careful, do not bring astronaut's demise trying to help.
+During a critical space mission to an mysterious planet, spaceship of out brace explorer crashed into the planet.
+Our genious explorer ejected at last moment and lost in outer space.
+Only hope left is the planet which can now be controled by our explorer.
+Our explorer tries to go near the planet but it was poisonous.
+As our explorer is very genius, he thought he can go back to earth using gravitation of the planet.
+But the control is very delicate, if the planet comes too close, our explorer will die.
+If the planet touches earth , posion will destroy entire human race.
+So, can our brave explorer can save themself or will become the enemy of own and entire earth?

-How to play :
+## How to play :
 Use mouse to move living planet.

+Don't touch astronaut or  earth.

 Avoid poisonous planet